-Before that, they graduated from University of Vienna with a BSc in Mathematics.
-In their spare time, Benja studies questions relevant to AI impacts and Friendly AI, including: AI forecasting, intelligence explosion microeconomics, reflection in logic, and decision algorithms.
+Before that, she graduated from University of Vienna with a BSc in Mathematics.
+In her spare time, Benja studies questions relevant to AI impacts and Friendly AI, including: AI forecasting, intelligence explosion microeconomics, reflection in logic, and decision algorithms.

 Benja has attended two of MIRI’s research workshops, and is scheduled to attend another in December.